NREL/torc/docs/installation.rst

 .. code-block:: console

    $ pip install -e python_client

+7. Optionally install ``jq`` from https://stedolan.github.io/jq/download/ for parsing JSON.
+   This tool is very useful when sending API requests with ``curl`` or dumping torc output to JSON.

 Refer to :ref:`generate_client_apis` to generate a new API after changing the API endpoint.